 Certain nutrients help the body produce keratin and may help improve the health of the skin, hair, nails, and other tissues.

 A person can help their body produce keratin by making sure they eat foods that contain these nutrients.

-L-cysteine is an amino acid and a component of keratin.
+L-cysteine is an amino acid and a

 It also helps form collagen in the skin barrier and may have an anti-aging effect on wrinkles.

-Vitamin A plays a role in the development of keratinocytes.
+Vitamin A plays a role in the

 The following foods are excellent sources of the nutrients that support keratin production in the body.
 They also provide other essential vitamins and minerals.